We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Reasonably priced.
 The Beautyrest Black Pillow is typically sold in a two-pack at an affordable price point.

 - Accessibility.
-Although usually easy to find on Amazon, only a few retailers carry this pillow, and they seem to sell out quickly.
+Amazon seems to be one of the few places to find this pillow lately, and they seem to sell out quickly.

 - Clumps and bumps.
 Some reviewers say their pillow fill clumps over time, especially after putting it in the dryer.

-As mentioned earlier, the Beautyrest Black Pillow can be a bit tough to track down at major retailers.
+As mentioned earlier, the Beautyrest Black Pillow can be a bit tough to track down these days.
 If you see it in stock, you might want to act quickly.

-The price of this pillow varies by retailer, but the range is around $32 to $43 for a pack of two.
+The price range is around $49 to $69 for a pack of two.

 The majority of Amazon reviewers say they’re obsessed with this medium-firm, down-alternative pillow.